renaudjenny/swift-speech-recognizer/README.md

 You can add SwiftSpeechCombine to an Xcode project by adding it as a package dependency.

 1. From the **File** menu, select **Swift Packages › Add Package Dependency...**
-2. Enter "https://github.com/renaudjenny/SwiftSpeechCombine" into the package repository URL test field
+2. Enter "https://github.com/renaudjenny/swift-speech-recognizer" into the package repository URL test field
+3. Select one of the three libary that you are interested in.
+See [above](#swiftspeechrecognizer)

 ### As package dependency